The Path of Destiny

 "The janitors used to," Eve replied, "though recently they've started cleaning during the evenings when there are still visitors.
 It's unfortunate, as they'd be much easier to avoid, but you won't have that window of opportunity.
 You see…something else guards the library at night, and now, they do it immediately after closing."

 Spark and Snowcrystal gave each other uneasy looks.
 "And that thing that guards the library would be…" Spark began.

 "Ghost pokémon," Eve replied.
 "There's only one camera near the library entrance but they have eyes everywhere else.
 You're going to have to find a way to distract them before you try to navigate the library."

 "Yeah, sounds real simple," Spark muttered sarcastically.

-"I'm sorry, but that's all I can tell you," Nightcloud replied.
+"I'm sorry, but that's all I can tell you," Eve replied.

 "Thank you," Snowcrystal told her, and the mightyena smiled.

 "I wish you good luck," she replied, standing up.
 "I must find my trainer now.
-Remember, sneak in through a side window…have the ones who will cause a distraction go first…you can't be caught on the camera.
+Remember, sneak in through a side window…have the pokémon who will cause a distraction go first.
+You can't be caught on the camera.
 But at the same time…don't make the mistake of thinking that being caught by the ghost pokémon is any better."

 With that, the mightyena trotted out of the hallway, and the group was left with her ominous warning.
 Snowcrystal looked up at Damian after he finished explaining to the other humans.
 Katie looked back at him in shock, while Justin looked on with eagerness.
 They waited for Damian to speak, and as he turned and led them toward the end of the hallway, he said, "Let's get back to the ravine.
 We need to make a plan fast."